Kodagrux/Leap2Arduino2Tx/README.md

 ### Configuration
+At the moment there isn't that much to configure but the things you can tweak are:

+1. Choose the way you control the thrust (see [controls](#controls) for more info).
+2. Choose to only send 4 channels (1, 2, 3, 4) to the Arduino.
+This will speed up the connection and give you less lag when flying.
-At the moment there isn't that much too configure, but you should select the correct COM-port (USB-port) where the Arduino is connected.
+3. Choose the correct COM-port (USB-port) where the Arduino is connected.
+4. Change exponentials (default is 0.1, just a little bit) for channel 1, 2 and 4.
+5. Change dual rates (default is 1, off) for channel 1, 2 and 4.

 ### Controls